 An obvious alternative is automating the process.
 We’ll show you how to set up Coupler.io to automatically fetch contacts on a chosen schedule – weekly, daily, hourly, or even every 15 minutes.
 This approach requires no coding and takes just a few minutes to set up.

-- You can pull all the available contacts or you can customize the import in the following fields.
+You can pull all the available contacts or you can customize the import using optional settings.
 For example, you could fetch contacts modified after a certain date or those based in a specific country.
 We’ll show you an example later.
-These settings are optional though so we’ll skip them and jump to the destination settings.

 How to export ids from a list of contacts in Salesforce